-- The Nissan Leaf has a percentage guarantee of approximately 75 percent because they guarantee in “bars”, their own measurement for battery life.
-A full Leaf battery has 12 bars, and the included battery warranty guarantees for 9 bars of charge
+- The Nissan Leaf has a percentage guarantee of approximately 75 percent because they guarantee in “segments” (their own measurement for battery life).
+A full Leaf battery has 12 bars, and the included battery warranty guarantees 9 bars of charge.

 When do battery warranties matter?

-EV battery warranties are most applicable for shorter range vehicles.
-This is because a regular commute might only drain a small percentage of a long-range battery, but that same commute might constitute a “deep discharge” on a lower-capacity battery, which degrades battery life more significantly over time.
+How long electric car batteries last depends on the range of the vehicle.
+Electric vehicle battery warranties are most applicable for shorter-range vehicles because a regular commute might only drain a small percentage of a long-range battery, but that same commute might constitute a “deep discharge” on a lower-capacity battery, which degrades battery life more significantly over time.

-For example, the Nissan Leaf has a range of 107 miles brand new, and the Tesla Model S has a range of 265 miles.
-Driving 50 miles on one charge would use about 47 percent of the Leaf’s battery capacity, and only about 19 percent of the Tesla’s capacity.
-Thus, commuting on the Leaf represents a much deeper discharge than a higher capacity car like a Tesla.
+For example, the Nissan Leaf has a range of 149 miles brand new, while the Tesla Model S has a range of 405 miles.
+Driving 50 miles on one charge would use about 34 percent of the Leaf’s battery capacity, and only about 12 percent of the Tesla’s capacity.
+Thus, commuting on the Leaf represents a much deeper discharge than a higher-capacity car like a Tesla.

-Deeper discharges lead to more rapid battery degradation.
-It’s important to make sure the warranty you receive will cover your driving habits, especially for those who want a lower range vehicle.
+Deeper discharges lead to more rapid battery degradation, so it’s important to make sure the warranty you receive will cover your driving habits, especially for those who want a lower-range vehicle.
 For more information about EV range, check out EnergySage’s overview of ranges for popular electric cars.

-Regardless of which EV you decide to purchase, it is essential to talk with the manufacturer and verify the warranty you will be receiving.
-Especially with such an expensive part of your new vehicle on the line, it is always a good idea to confirm the specifics in the rare case that your vehicle’s battery does end up degrading rapidly.
+Whether you are purchasing a plug-in hybrid car or an all-electric EV, it is essential to talk with the manufacturer and verify the warranty and understand the expected lifespan of your battery.
+Electric vehicle batteries are expensive, so you’ll want to confirm the specifics in the rare case that your vehicle’s battery does end up degrading rapidly.